WRITTEN BY MOLLY | EVERYTHINGSHIHTZU.COM

-The usual process that is followed for dog adoption looks similar to the following, with minor variations depending on the individual shelter or rescue's rules:
+The usual process that is followed for adopting a dog looks similar to the following, with minor variations depending on the individual shelter or rescue's rules:

 An important thing to remember when you are adopting a dog is that you aren't obligated to take the first dog that you see.

 In fact, you may visit several shelters or rescues before finding the dog that is a good fit for you.